ucg8j/blog/_drafts/1970-01-01-data-science-interview-questions-2017.md

 -
 What are you're weaknesses coming into this role?

-Great point, if you are changing industrys then industry specific knowledge.
+Great point, if you are changing industries then industry specific knowledge.